-- 1.20 The nomination form, the home address form and consent to nomination must be delivered by hand and cannot be submitted by post, fax, e-mail or other electronic means. - 1.21 The original version of each completed paper must be submitted.
-A consent to nomination form which has been sent as an attachment to an email to be printed out, for example, would make it a 'copy document' and not the original document.
+1.19 The nomination form, the home address form and consent to nomination must be delivered by hand and cannot be submitted by post, fax, e-mail or other electronic means17.

+1.20 The original version of each completed paper must be submitted18.
+A consent to nomination form (or consent to nomination form where the notice of election is published on or before 28 February 2022) which has been sent as an attachment to an email to be printed out, for example, would make it a 'copy document' and not the original document.